-- If you use an external PostgreSQL server to store the MicroStrategy meta database, ensure that your PostgreSQL server is properly configured with Postgres 9.6, or a later 9.x release.
+- If you use an external PostgreSQL server to store the MicroStrategy meta database, ensure that your PostgreSQL server is properly configured with PostgreSQL.

 - If you wish to avoid deploying and managing a PostgreSQL server, use the pre-packaged PostgreSQL server provided in the Installation Package.